xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 In the early 1980s, the field of artificial intelligence had worked itself into a cul-de-sac.
-Ever since Alan Turing first laid out the challenge in his 1950 paper “Computing Machinery and Intelligence,” the leading approach to AI had been so-called rule-based systems or expert systems, which organize human knowledge as a collection of specific and general facts, along with inference rules to connect them.
+Ever since Alan Turing first laid out the challenge in his 1950 paper "Computing Machinery and Intelligence," the leading approach to AI had been so-called rule-based systems or expert systems, which organize human knowledge as a collection of specific and general facts, along with inference rules to connect them.
 For example: Socrates is a man (specific